richgong/react-express-hotloader/README.md

 * ReactJS
 * ExpressJS server
-* Auto-reloading ExpressJS server
+* Auto-reloading Express server (only in development)
-* Hotloader running on ExpressJS in localdev, but not in production
+* React hotloader running on Express (only in development)
-* Babel for both React frontend and ExpressJS backend
+* Babel for both React frontend and Express backend
 * EJS templates

 Hence, I made this.

 ### Install and run

-On localhost:
+In development:

 ```
 npm install